-A Source of Fibre and Essential Fatty Acids
+A Source of Fiber and Essential Fatty Acids

-In general, insoluble fibre such as bran helps keep the gut healthy by moving things along.
-Viscous soluble fibre helps slow down digestion so that carbohydrates are released more slowly into the bloodstream.
-It also plays a role in helping the body maintain cholesterol levels already within the normal range.
+In general, insoluble fiber such as bran helps keep the gut healthy by moving things along.
+Viscous soluble fiber helps slow down digestion so that carbohydrates are released more slowly into the bloodstream.
+It also plays a role in helping the body maintain cholesterol levels already within the normal range.*